 (No prerequisite.
 3 lecture hours plus one additional lab hour required weekly.
 May be taken as HUM 101 or ENGL 101; credit awarded for only one course.)
-This interdisiplinary course challenges students to further develop critical reading, writing, and thinking abilities through comparative study of materials from literature and various disciplines.
+This interdisciplinary course challenges students to further develop critical reading, writing, and thinking abilities through comparative study of materials from literature and various disciplines.
 Students evaluate shared cultural experiences that have shaped and continue to shape the human condition.
 The course examines the various impulses, needs, and forces that have influenced the human struggle for order, acceptance, knowledge, understanding, self-expression, power, freedom, individuality, and survival.
 (CSU/UC) AA/AS AREA C, CSU Area C-2, IGETC Area 3-B

-HUM109A: HISTORY OF FILM: BEGINNING TO 1950
+HUM109A: HISTORY OF CINEMA: BEGINNING TO WORLD WAR II

 (No prerequisite.
-Can be taken as HUM 109A or FILM 109A; credit awarded for only one course.)
-This course offers a chronological survey of narrative film as art, business, technology, and politics from the beginning of the movies in the 1890s to post World War II.
-Periods and movements covered include the Silent Era, German Expressionism, Soviet Avant Garde and editing of the 1920s, French classicism, American Studio Period and sound, as well as the history of censorship in the United States.
+Can be taken as FILM 109A or HUM 109A; credit awarded for only one course.)
+This seminar explores narrative film as art, business, communication system, technological wonder, and the connection and interplay of cinema, culture and society from the beginning of modern cinema in the 1880s to World War II.
+Some of the periods and movements covered are: the origin of cinema, the silent era, Soviet Cinema: the birth of cinema as a language system, Hollywood and Studio System, sound, early independent film, an overview of the history of people of color, women and other fringe groups in early cinema and the emergence of cinema's tendency to have a profound influence on individuals, cultures and societies.
 Classroom screenings of representative films.
 (CSU/UC) AA/AS Area C, CSU Area C-1, IGETC Area 3A